OOub/hummus/README.md

 ## Testing

-1. Go to the Adonis directory and run ``premake4 gmake && cd build && make`` or ``premake4 --without-qt gmake && cd build && make`` in case we do not want any Qt dependencies
+1. Go to the Nour directory and run ``premake4 gmake && cd build && make`` or ``premake4 --without-qt gmake && cd build && make`` in case we do not want any Qt dependencies

 2. execute ``cd release && ./testNetwork`` to run the spiking neural network